 Remote Control

 Remote control allows a client to request another client to perform a command.
 The request contains information.
-The other client can either send only one answer or several answers as in “Live exchange data”.
+The other client can either send only one answer or several answers as in “Exchange live data”.

 (UC 2.4) Vehicle Diagnosis and Repair